-I recommend to spread butter, sugar-free chia seed jam or sugar-free chocolate spread for extra decadence!
-Use this bread as a based for my keto French toast recipe too if you like !
+I recommend spreading butter, sugar-free chia seed jam or sugar-free chocolate spread for extra decadence!
+Use this bread as a base for my keto French toast recipe if you like!

 * Percent Daily Values are based on a 2000 calorie diet.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
 Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
 Some sugar alcohols are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.